Mani-Itachi/100-days-of-code/r1-log.md

 Completed writing the Code of Sports betting using value iteration(This is the part of RL course)

 ### R1D17
-Completer writing the code of iPhoneXSSupplyChain using policy iteration(This is the part of RL course) Completed the Week 1 assignment of AndrewNG course
+Completed writing the code of iPhoneXSSupplyChain using policy iteration(This is the part of RL course) Completed the Week 1 assignment of AndrewNG course

+### R1D18
+Completed writing the code for Value Iteration and Random policy for Frozen-lake environment